ElisabethRoesch/neural_ODE_fitting/README.md

   2. collocation method
   3. mix them

-Next: GPU on local or on server.
-Bio data new neural ODEs.
+Next: Implement quantification on CPU while GPU is set up on local machine and on server.